99% Propylthiouracil Powder In Stock

 2.5 Joint pain

 The incidence of joint pain is 1%-5%.
-When joint pain occurs, it should be considered as a sign of antithyroid arthritis syndrome.
+When joint pain occurs, it should be considered a sign of antithyroid arthritis syndrome.

 It usually appears within 2 months of antithyroid drug treatment and can be relieved after stopping the drug.